Nathaniel Sugerman Memorial Award

 For creative innovation in the development of a product or process pertaining to the vacuum industry

 SVC Members are invited to submit worthy nominees to be considered as a recipient of the Nathaniel H. Sugerman Award to the SVC Awards Committee.
-Please forward appropriate information to the Awards Committee Chair, Clark Bright.
+Please forward appropriate information to the Acting Awards Committee Chair, Don McClure.

 The Nathaniel H. Sugerman Memorial Award has honored the following individuals: